Elizabethcase/my-digital-garden/_notes/linklist.md

 People, art, stories, etc that I've found interesting, compelling, engaging and/or brilliant.
 Changes often & updated with new categories frequently

 Currently recommending -- [The Japanese Citrus candle from Brooklyn Candle Co](https://brooklyncandlestudio.com/collections/bestsellers/products/japanese-citrus-minimalist-candle).
-If I could smell this all the for the rest of forever, I would.
+If I could smell this all the time for the rest of forever, I would.

 ### Newsletters